-BE IT RESOLVED, by the City Council of the City of San Diego, that it is hereby certified that Mitigated Negative Declaration (MND) No. 105703 has been completed in compliance with the California Environmental Quality Act of 1970 (California Public Resources Code section 21000 et seq.) as amended, and the State guidelines thereto (California Administration Code section 15000 et seq.), that the report reflects the independent judgment of the City as Lead Agency and that the information contained in said report, together with any comments received during the public review process, has been reviewed and considered by the City Council; and
+BE IT RESOLVED, by the City Council that it is certified that the Declaration has been completed in compliance with the California Environmental Quality Act of 1970 (CEQA) (Public Resources Code Section 21000 et seq.), as amended, and the State CEQA Guidelines thereto (California Code of Regulations, Title 14, Chapter 3, Section 15000 et seq.), that the Declaration reflects the independent judgment of the City of San Diego as Lead Agency and that the information contained in said Declaration, together with any comments received during the -PAGE 1 OF 10- public review process, has been reviewed and considered by the City Council in connection with the approval of the Project.

-BE IT FURTHER RESOLVED, that the City Council of the City of San Diego finds that project revisions now mitigate potentially significant effects on the environment previously identified in the Initial Study and therefore, that said MND No. 105703, a copy of which is attached hereto and incorporated by reference, is hereby approved; and
+BE IT FURTHER RESOLVED, that the City Council finds on the basis of the entire record that project revisions now mitigate potentially significant effects on the environment previously identified in the Initial Study, that there is no substantial evidence that the Project will have a significant effect on the environment, and therefore, that said Declaration is hereby adopted.

-BE IT FURTHER RESOLVED, that pursuant to California Public Resources Code, section 21081.6, the City Council of the City of San Diego hereby adopts the Mitigation Monitoring and Reporting Program, or alterations to implement the changes to the project as required by this body in order to mitigate or avoid significant effects on the environment, a copy of which is attached hereto and incorporated herein by reference; and is hereby granted to the Applicant, in the form, exhibits, terms and conditions as set forth in MND No. 105703, a copy of which is attached hereto and made a part hereof; and
+BE IT FURTHER RESOLVED, that pursuant to CEQA Section 21081.6, the City Council hereby adopts the Mitigation Monitoring and Reporting Program, or alterations to implement the changes to the Project as required by this City Council in order to mitigate or avoid significant effects on the environment, which is attached hereto as Exhibit A.